madcat1991/clustered_cars/README.md

 To run the basic offline evaluation check the `evaluation` folder.

-The script `booking_split_and_transform.py` splits the prepared bookings into testing and training parts.
+The script `booking_split_and_transform.py` transforms the cleaned booking data and splits it into testing and training parts.
 To convert resulting training booking into the feature representation use the `feature_matrix/booking.py` script setting parameter `-b` to the csv file with the training bookings.

 ## Example